top of page

 Visible and Invisible Wounds in Christian Mystical Experience (March 2022)

-Treats the questions: "What is the significance of this explicit presentation of the wound, and of the wound itself as a concept in Christianity?
 How do visible and invisible wounds feature in Christian mystical experience, and how are they defined and distinguished?
-And how does the wound-cult relate to Christian concepts of humanity and divinity?"
+And how does the wound-cult relate to Christian concepts of humanity and divinity?

 Written for History 318: Saints and Spiritual Power in Medieval Europe, taught by Fiona Griffiths.